Interactions-Nexus/Nexus-Wiki/interactions/int-responsibilities.md

 - Monitor performance of every team member and raise incident report if required.
 - Make sure to retain good talent in the group.
 - To conduct in the  investigation on critical incident reports filed at the creative layer.
-- To carry our and ratify renumeration revisions.
+- To conduct and ratify renumeration revisions.
 - Make sure that other facilitator(s) are also doing their job and if they come across any corruption in the group(s) will raise incident report.